overlay-market/OIPs/notes/note-3.md

 \\[ V^{OE} = 20 \cdot (1 + 5 \cdot 0.05) = 25 \; \mathrm{OVL} \\]

 which gives a total portfolio value **in ETH terms** of 107.35 ETH.
 Total PnL is then the OVL equivalent of 7.35 ETH on the combination, preserving most of the anticipated profit from the long.
+Sanity check by plugging into the expression for \\( \mathrm{PnL}_{k} \\) from the previous section works out.

 #### Case 2: \\(X \uparrow 20\% \\), \\(OE \downarrow 25\%\\)